RebeccaBarbera/LAB2_project_group_13/README.md

 - Filter-out sequences having SP (any evidence)
 - Select only proteins experimentally verified to be localized into: cytosol, nucleus, mitochondrion, plastid, peroxisome, cell membrane.

-To filter both dataset the custom python script `data-gathering.py` was used.
+To filter both dataset the custom python script [data-gathering.py](data_collection/data-gathering.py) was used.

-`positive_set.tsv` and `negative_set.tsv` files was obtained, both containing these parameters:
+`positive_set.tsv` and `negative_set.tsv` files were obtained, containing these parameters:
 - The protein UniProt accession number
 - The organism's name
 - The Eukaryotic kingdom (Metazoa, Fungi, Plants, Other)